wooit/FetchingDataFromLeague/README.md

 wanted to be able to see the list of all the champions with which I already got the reward chest.
 After looking at the documentation of the API, I saw that it was possible and that much more information were available.
 So I decided to take advantages of that by doing this hobby project by using Vue.js which I got to appreciate a lot lately.

+IMPORTANT: This project is now depreciated.
+Since January 2024, many routes have changed (for the worst).
+Current documentation of the API is out of date.
+Some information are not provided anymore making some of my features obsolete.
+It's not possible to get data from players as easily as before.
+A deep redesign of my interface is necessary in order to make it work as before.
 ## Technologies
 ***
 A list of technologies used within the project: